apache/mxnet/doc/program_model.md

 Contribution to this Note
 -------------------------
-This note is part of our will to not only open-source system design notes for deep learning libraries.
+This note is part of our effort to open-source system design notes for deep learning libraries.
 You are more welcomed to contribute to this Note, by submitting a pull request.